bmonews2018/info/en-US/info/seafarer.md

 #### 1. ABOUT THE PLATFORM

 ### 1.1.
-Description of the Crewing Online App?
+Description of the "Crewing Online" App?

-Crewing Online is an online marine crewing service platform for Ship owners and also an effective job search engine for Seafarers.
+"**Crewing Online**" is an online marine crewing service platform for Ship owners and also an effective job search engine for Seafarers.
 Our platform brings Seafarers and Ship owners together in one place and allows them to get connected conveniently.

 ### 1.2.
-What are the main services of Crewing Online?
+What are the main services of "Crewing Online"?

 **A: Explore vacancies:**